Why I am pursuing the University of Illinois’ Master’s in Strategic Brand Communication this Fall. Proudly Sponsored Content.

 Today - I will tell you about my decision to pursue a master’s degree in advertising.
 Maybe you will, too - maybe you won’t.
 That’s perfectly fine.

-Master’s in Strategic Brand Communication at the University of Illinois at Urbana-Champaign.
+The program I am enrolled in is the Master’s in Strategic Brand Communication at the University of Illinois at Urbana-Champaign.

 How did your previous experience in the advertising industry shape your decision to pursue a Master's in Strategic Brand Communication?